Skip to main contentScroll Top

 I would only find out much later, but this temple was built by the family, devout Buddhists, who had bought the island and its plantation at the end of the 19th century (for the modest sum of 24,000 baht at the time!).

-→ If you're interested in the island's history, it's in English, but you have a good summary here
+→ If you're interested in the island's history, it's in English, but you can find a good summary here.

 large tree at the temple of Ko Mak, Thailand